victorjunnanpan/pansyntaxlab/content/post/2026-05-08 Klaus Chenghao UCL/index.md

 ---
-title: Chenghao Hu is working with his two join-supervisors Prof Victor Pan and Prof Klaus Abels at UCL.
+title: Chenghao Hu is working with his two join-supervisors Prof Victor Pan and Prof Klaus Abels at UCL
 date: 2026-05-08

 ---